Changing your overseas-born child's name before they turn 18

 • includes your child's date and place of birth.

-If original documents are not in English, you must have them translated into English by an accredited translator and provide a certified copy of the original document with the original translation.
+If original documents are not in English, you must have them translated into English by a certified translator and provide a certified copy of the original document with the original translation.

 Your application will not be approved if: